How to Fall Back Asleep After Waking in the Night

 Research shows that listening to music or white noise can help people fall asleep faster and wake up less during the night.
 Music and white noise likely promote sleep by blocking out background noise or prompting a relaxation response.

-Other sounds can also promote sleep through an autonomous sensory meridian response, or ASMR.
-An ASMR response involves a tingling sensation on the scalp that may trickle down the spine and the rest of the body.
+Other sounds can also promote sleep through an autonomous sensory meridian response (ASMR), a response that involves a tingling sensation across the scalp and spine.
 This response can be triggered by particular sounds or videos, which often involve whispering, slow movements, personal attention, and crisp sounds.
 Studies suggest that even when a person does not experience a full ASMR response, watching or listening to ASMR material can still improve mood and reduce pain.

 What to Avoid Doing When You Wake Up During the Night